Features:

 The Expander Pi uses a CR2032 button battery (battery not included).

-The I2C address for the MCP23017 digital I/O chip is set to 0x20, if you use the Expander Pi with an IO Pi Plus/Zero you will need to ensure that the addresses for the IO Pi chips are not set to 0x20.
+The I2C address for the MCP23017 digital I/O chip is set to 0x20; if you use the Expander Pi with an IO Pi Plus/Zero, you will need to ensure the addresses for the IO Pi chips are not set to 0x20.

-If you want to power the Raspberry Pi from the USB connector and use a separate supply for powering the Expander Pi we recommend that you remove the solder bridge "JUMPER" next to GPIO pin 1 on the Expander Pi, disconnecting it from the Raspberry Pi 5V pins.
+Suppose you want to power the Raspberry Pi from the USB connector and use a separate supply for powering the Expander Pi.
+In that case, we recommend removing the solder bridge "JUMPER" next to GPIO pin 1 on the Expander Pi, disconnecting it from the Raspberry Pi 5V pins.

 Note for changes in version 2.1: